Archana584/ML_Barkeep/README.md

 ## Breakdown of Tasks:
-1.Use RNN (Recurrent Neural Network) with LTSM (Long Short Term Model) to “learn” the data and produce new recipes 2.Used Colaboratory notebook on the Google Cloud platform to run python code.
+1. Use RNN (Recurrent Neural Network) with LTSM (Long Short Term Model) to “learn” the data and produce new recipes
+2. Used Colaboratory notebook on the Google Cloud platform to run python code.
 This allowed us to process the code using TensorFlow on a   GPU for speed.
-3.Utilized Textgenrnn library to help set parameters for the model 4.Once new cocktails are generated, plot before and after data in Tableau 5.Build Alexa Skill to ask for a new cocktail recipe 6.Used Alexa Skills Developer and AWS Lambda to build the Alexa skill
+3. Utilized Textgenrnn library to help set parameters for the model
+4. Once new cocktails are generated, plot before and after data in Tableau
+5. Build Alexa Skill to ask for a new cocktail recipe
+6. Used Alexa Skills Developer and AWS Lambda to build the Alexa skill

 ## ATM Data Search Method:
 Pulled 1000 random latitudes and longitudes in the Richmond region